s-b-repo/neo-hydra/README.md

 * Inspired by [THC-Hydra](https://github.com/vanhauser-thc/thc-hydra)
 * GUI and enhancements by [ethical hacker teddy](https://github.com/s-b-repo/)
 * MIT License
+* the song is 2 - Mr. Robot - 1.0_2 oneincontrol.aiff (Mac Quayle) support the creator
 ---

 > **For educational and authorized testing only!
 Always respect legal boundaries and target owner permission.**